-2. The Tribunal shall have a Registar and such statf as may be necessary.
-The Registar and his staft shall be appointed by the Director-General of the International Labour Office.
-In the exercise of his functions, the Registar shall be responsible only to the Tribunal.
+2. The Tribunal shall have a Registrar and such staff as may be necessary.
+The Registrar and his staff shall be appointed by the Director-General of the International Labour Office in consultation with the Tribunal.
+In the exercise of his functions, the Registrar and his staff shall be responsible only to the Tribunal.